 International Baccalaureate (IB) was conceived in the late 1960’s in Geneva Switzerland for children of diplomats who knew they would relocate multiple times to various countries and therefore needed to be able to easily transfer to another school where the levels and learning and test scores easily matched up.
 It has since spread to more than 3,000 schools around the world.
 IB is a rigorous academic curriculum that can be implemented across all grades.
 It is void of multiple choice tests and instead embraces in-depth research and writing projects that encourage critical thought.
-Sometimes the schools replace teh AP courses with IB courses, and sometimes (like in Shaker Heights) they complement the.
+Sometimes the schools replace their AP courses with IB courses, and sometimes (like in Shaker Heights) they complement them.
 It takes two+ years for a school to be accredited to have an IB program and they are audited every five years to insure they are up to standards.
 Although interest in IB programs in the US was low until recently, now many schools offer IB programs including these in NE Ohio:

 Akron Firestone High School – currently only offered in high school, but hoping to offer it to entire Akron public school system within a year or two.
 Read more here.